If you've heard of Forex backtesting, but always wondered what it is, why it's beneficial, or how to do it, then this guide is for you.

-Test often and you should start to see the benefits.
+Backtest often and you'll start to see the benefits.

 I firmly believe that the only habits you will stick to, are the ones that are easy to do.
-So make backtesting as easy as possible and it is a habit that you will keep doing.
+So make backtesting as simple as possible and it's a habit that you'll keep doing.

 Backtesting will be work.